Everything you need for a fully charged trip.

 (Courtesy Polk Audio)

-A run or a bike ride through unfamiliar territory can be a good way to get the lay of the land, but exercising on the road can also be a nervy proposition, especially if they're relying on noise-canceling headphones to provide the soundtrack.
-A light, wearable alternative, Polk’s Boom Bit is a Bluetooth speaker that clips to their clothes, supplying tunes without sacrificing an awareness of your surroundings.
+A run or a bike ride through unfamiliar territory can be a good way to get the lay of the land, but exercising on the road can also be a nervy proposition, especially if you're relying on noise-canceling headphones to provide the soundtrack.
+A light, wearable alternative, Polk’s Boom Bit is a Bluetooth speaker that clips to your clothes, supplying tunes without sacrificing an awareness of your surroundings.
 For such a tiny device, the sound quality is remarkable, and it even has an integrated microphone for hands-free calling.
 With mid-range volume levels, it should get about three hours of battery life, but when they do need to recharge, the whole unit plugs directly into a USB port—no extra cables necessary.
-(Note, though, that the on/off function requires a bit of dexterity, so it might not be optimal for someone with hand-mobility issues.)
+(Note, though, that the on/off function requires a bit of dexterity, so it might not be optimal for those with hand-mobility issues.)

 Polk Boom Bit, $20; amazon.com.